joao7leibo/Hotel-program-GUI-Tkinter-python-mySQL/README.md

 # Hotel-program-Gui-Tkinter-python-sql
-Hotel management , with log in authentication , using python and mySQL.
+Easy to use Hotel management program.
+Including log in authentication,Submitting customer details.
+Using python and mySQL.

 this project is made with Tkinter which is the standard GUI library for Python.